Keiko Han

-Keiko Han (潘 恵子, Han Keiko) is a Japanese actress, voice actress and western astrologer.
-She sang the theme songs in productions such as Story of the Alps: My Annette and Kazoku Robinson Hyōryūki Fushigi na Shima no Furōne.
-Han is a fortune teller of western horoscopes.
-She wrote books on the subject.
-She is employed by talent agency Never Land Arts, and was previously affiliated with Aoni Production & 81 Produce.
+Keiko Han (潘 恵子, Han Keiko) is a Japanese actress and voice actress.
+She sang the theme songs in productions, such as Story of the Alps: My Annette and The Swiss Family Robinson: Flone of the Mysterious Island.
+She is also a fortune teller of western horoscopes.
+She wrote books on the subject, and is employed by talent agency Never Land Arts.
+She was a former member of Aoni Production and 81 Produce.

 She is most known for the roles of Lalah Sune (Mobile Suit Gundam), Saori Kido (Saint Seiya), Yurika Sugadaira (Goldfish Warning!) and Luna and Queen Beryl (Sailor Moon).

-Keiko's daughter, Megumi Han is also a voice actress.
+Her daughter, Megumi, is also a voice actress.

-Early life
+Personal life

-She was born in Tokyo.
-She graduated from Toyo Eiwa Jogakuin University and Nihon University College of Arts and Future Theater.
-Han is the daughter of Taiwanese parents.
-Early in her career, Han performed with Kenji Utsumi's troupe.
+Born in Tokyo, she graduated from Toyo Eiwa Jogakuin University and Nihon University College of Arts and Future Theater.
+Han is the daughter of a Taiwanese father.
+She has performed with Kenji Utsumi's troupe.
 She was invited by Utsumi and Michiko Nomura to work as a voice actress for film and television.